nanovazquez/ms-meetup-async-workshop/exercises/ex2-bluebird.md

   });
   ```

+### Run the code

-1. We are all set! 😊 Run the following code to activate the backend:
+1. We are all set 😊 Run the following code to activate the backend:

   ```js
   node start-backend.js